Rian1010/Charity-Website/README.md

 The 'Map' web page has a map that was made with a Google Maps API.
 On the map, one can click on the markers, in order to get short and quick information about specific countries and get linked to the 'Donate' page to find a charity organisation.

+The 'Donate' page offers a number of accordions that contain information of one or more charity organisations in various countries of six continents.
+If one decides to donate, the user gets lead to the charity organisation's website.
+Also, if one wants to keep track of how much they are donating, a calculator in the aside section is available, which displays a calculator, if clicked.

+If one wants to see statistics about which countries need the most help at the moment, the user can go on the 'Statistics' page, which is linked in the navigation bar, to find interactive charts with explanations.

+In case, someone wants to contact me about the website, one can go to the 'Contact' page in through a button in the navigation bar or the footer.
+On there, one can send me an email to ask questions or suggest other charities that could be added to this website.

+I was inspired to do this website because I have learned a lot about countries in need before and often see of political or economical instability in the news, which cause war, hatred and poverty.
+Also, in the country I live in there are lots of refugees from countries that are or were in war, so I got to here lots of their stories in school, courses and the media.
+Furthermore, a few friends of mine live in countries that do not have a good economy, so I get to know of things that people in their countries struggle with a lot and how different their conditions are to people in countries with much better politics and a good economy.

+So, I tried to make the website easy to utilise for users because it would encourage them to help people in a simple way with a wide variety of options.
+The aim was to provide clear statistics, informations and donation possibilities for people, who choose to help and want to know more about this topic.

 #### Users Stories
 1. As a person who is visiting the website, I want to read why I should donate to any organisation
 2. As a person who is visiting the website, I want to easily find good charity organisations and know how my part of donation could help people in need